smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         model: https://schema.org/Text
         type: Property
+    battery:
+      description: 'Property.
+The current percentage of battery left in case of an electric vehicle, or a device connected to the vehicle.'
+      maximum: 1
+      minimum: 0
+      type: number
+      x-ngsi:
+        type: Property
     bearing:
-      description: The current bearing of the fleet vehicle in degrees relative to North.
+      description: Property.
+The current bearing of the fleet vehicle in degrees relative to North.
 The timestamp element of the attribute should indicate when the reading was obtained.
       type: number
       x-ngsi:
         type: Property
     currentOperative:
-      description: The current operative (e.g. driver) of the vehicle described as a Schema.org  person
+      description: 'Property.
+The current operative (e.g. driver) of the vehicle described as a Schema.org  person.
+Model:''https://schema.org/Person'''
       properties:
         givenName:
           type: string